Last Updated on 2025-08-09 by Jorge Bastos

 #1 Amoreira Aqueduct

 The aqueduct was designed and constructed by Francisco de Arruda, the same architect of Belem Tower and the Cathedral of Elvas.
 It has almost 8.5 km long and 843 arches, making it the biggest in the Iberian Peninsula.
-In its highest part (very close to Elvas), it has 4 levels of arches supported on buttresses and 31 meters high.
+In its highest part (very close to Elvas), it has four levels of arches supported on buttresses and is 31 meters high.
 It’s really impressive.

 #2 Nossa Senhora da Graça Fort